XiovV/Golty/README.md

 TODO: Create image and write guide
 ```

-## Roadmap
-* Create a youtube-dl wrapper so the backend doesn't have to rely on YouTube API and to fix failed downloads
-* Create a docker image

 ## Known Issues
-* Sometimes the video just doesn't want to download and I have no idea why, but I'll probably fix it eventually.
-When a download fails it will be displayed in a list so you can manually download the video.
 * Checking interval is hardcoded to 5 hours, at the moment you cannot change it.

 ## Built With